iepathos/iepathos/README.md

 # Hey, I'm Glen 👋

-I spent the last 8 years taking a Silicon Valley startup from seed stage to acquisition ($20M+ ARR), building developer tooling and infrastructure across AWS, hundreds of edge servers, air-gapped on-premise deployments, and thousands of connected mobile devices to deliver a real device and network testing platform with AI analytics to Fortune 500 companies.
+I spent the last 8 years taking a Silicon Valley startup from seed stage to acquisition ($20M+ ARR), building developer tooling and infrastructure across AWS, hundreds of edge servers, air-gapped on-premise deployments, and much for the the company which serves thousands of connected mobile devices globally to deliver a real device testing platform with AI analytics for Fortune 500 companies.
+I've built distributed test runners, orchestrated the runners, and secured the untrusted code being ran in containers for isolation.
+I've also built custom distributed build and deployment servers, monitoring dashboards, and a small mobile app for health checks.

 ## Expertise